seansfkelley/seansfkelley.github.io/_drafts/tangrams.md

   </svg>
 </p>

-You can construct that with these pieces instead.
+Hey... you can construct that with these pieces instead!

 <p class="svg-container">
   <svg width="{{ scale }}px" height="{{ scale }}px" viewBox="0 0 1 1">